Dynatrace/ace-box/user-skel/repos/hot-im/exercises/02-lab/README.md

 ##### Take Action on Intelligent Answers

-Before converting Gen3 alerts to tickets, commit to taking action on them to reduce their number:
+Before converting Problems in Dynatrace to incident tickets, commit to taking action on them to reduce their number:
 1. Improve your app **or**
 2. Remove any false positives **or**
-3. Deprioritize the issue
+3. Optimize your issue prioritization

 What you’ll learn:
 * Why it is important to reduce the number of alerts